-Keep your eye out for the files created in the Library 'How to ...' books and on our Facebook page that will also be included in our Journal.
+Keep your eye out for the files created in the Library 'How to ...' books and on our Facebook page that may also be included in our Journal.

 Additional copies of the Journal are available from the front desk at a cost of $4 and can be posted for an additional $2.

 Our 2018 publication of the NFHS Bulletin and Journal Collection 1983-2017, complied by Ron Goodhew and Bill Hobbs is available as either a CD or USB at a cost of $35 plus $5 for postage and packaging.
 The publication contains a copy of every Bulletin, Journal, Newsletter and Members’ Interest Directory published since the inception of the Society commencing in 1983 and concluding in December 2017.
 A history of each set of publications is included as an insert.